Cars bouncing 'getting quite serious' - Bottas

 Alfa Romeo driver Valtteri Bottas has warned 'porpoising' in Formula 1 is "getting quite serious" and believes it could cause injuries to drivers.

-New designs to the cars for 2022 cause bouncing as they travel down straights.
+New cars designed for 2022 bounce as they travel at speed down straights.

 Lewis Hamilton said after Sunday's Azerbaijan Grand Prix he was "worried" about the Canadian Grand Prix because of back pain from his car bouncing, but confirmed on Monday he would race.